 Lahemaa National Park

-One of the best things to do if you have 3 days in Tallinn is to visit Lahemaa National Park.
+One of the best things to do if you have 3 days to spend in Tallinn is to visit Lahemaa National Park.
 Located only about forty minutes from central Tallinn, Lahemaa is known for its incredible bogs and beautiful beaches.
 If you have a car, it is possible to visit both independently.

 The main highlight of Lahemaa National Park is the Viru Bog, which is accessible via public transport (take bus 155 from Balti Jaam).
 The bog walk is a 6km route, however, if you are travelling with children in a stroller or have mobility challenges, the first kilometres is made to be accessible for wheelchairs etc. The walk is very easy and really worth it.